Tyra Banks Defends Bebe Rexha After Music Executive Claims The Singer Is ‘Too Old’ To Post Sexy Snaps

 “When we hear things, it hurts.
 But I say acknowledge it and then throw it out, and realize the person who said that is hurting inside.”

-According to Paper Magazine, the 45-year-old television personality revealed her generous personality earlier this week when she saw YouTuber Tatyana Ali taking part in a curbside photo shoot.
+According to Paper Magazine, the 45-year-old television personality revealed her generous side earlier this week when she saw YouTuber Tatyana Ali taking part in a curbside photo shoot.
 Noticing that the YouTube star’s photographer could use some guidance, Tyra immediately jumped out of her car to help.

 Retelling the story on her Instagram, the model wrote that when she saw the photo shoot heading in the wrong direction, she put on her Super/Model/Hero cape, jumped out of the car, and grabbed the camera from the photographer to start clicking.